 Generally, the buyer pays for shipping when they buy stuff over Etsy.
 However, every buyer generally looks for economical shipping rates.
 Like any other online shopper, paying for the delivery is a major concern.

-Hence, the best thing to do is tie-up with a shipper, where possible.
-As online retailer, you can get preferential rates from various courier companies.
+Hence, the best thing to do is tie up with a shipper, where possible.
+As an online retailer, you can get preferential rates from various courier companies.

 While selecting and finalizing the shipper is purely your choice, you’ll find rates provided by the United States Postal Services (USPS) very attractive.
 For parcels, they have various options that you could consider.

-They also offer special rates for bulk shippers, in order to encourage business.
-And advantage with USPS: they’re cheaper and deliver across all US ZIP codes as well as abroad.
-Additionally, you have the advantage of online shipping too.
+They also offer special rates for bulk shippers in order to encourage business.
+An advantage with USPS is that they’re cheaper and deliver across all US ZIP codes as well as abroad.
+Additionally, you have the advantage of online shipping, too.

 Before or even after you open an online marketplace on Etsy, use some of the superb free and paid apps.
-These apps help to automate the entire inventory, selling, tracking and accounting processes, editing of picture, data analysis and much more.
+These apps help to automate the entire inventory, selling, tracking and accounting processes, editing of pictures, data analysis, and much more.

-In fact, investing on some of these apps would create a pleasurable shopping experience for the seller and save you lots of hassles that come with running an online marketplace.
+In fact, investing in some of these apps would create a pleasurable shopping experience for the seller and save you lots of hassles that come with running an online marketplace.

 Search Engine Optimization (SEO) of your Etsy store helps to increase its visibility and get more clients.
-Follow some of the superb SEO tips such as inserting proper keywords in description of your store and products as well as picture captions.
+Follow some of the superb SEO tips, such as inserting proper keywords in the description of your store and products as well as picture captions.

 Finding a good theme to create the Etsy store combined with SEO and other digital marketing techniques such as Social Media Marketing and email marketing helps you to sell better on Etsy.

-If you’re unable to perform SEO process by own, you could enlist the assistance of a freelancer for limited periods only.
+If you’re unable to perform the SEO process on your own, you could enlist the assistance of a freelancer for limited periods only.

-You might wonder why I’m suggesting you open a blog for selling on Etsy.
-Research indicates that 70 percent of consumers in America place their trust in blogs compared over advertisements by companies.
+You might wonder why I’m suggesting you start a blog for selling on Etsy.
+Research indicates that 70 percent of consumers in America place their trust in blogs compared to advertisements by companies.

-Additionally, between 60 percent and 80 percent consumers read blogs during the early phases of buying something, before taking a final decision.
+Additionally, between 60 percent and 80 percent of consumers read blogs during the early phases of buying something before making a final decision.
 These figures properly highlight the importance of a blog for any online business, including an Etsy marketplace.

-Almost every seller on Etsy has a superb presence on Facebook.
-There’re several reasons to advertise your store through Facebook.
+Almost every seller on Etsy has a superb Facebook presence.
+There are several reasons to advertise your store through Facebook.

-And Facebook posts are easy to share- meaning, people will share them with relatives and friend, if they’re relevant and attractive.
+Facebook posts are easy to share, meaning people will share them with relatives and friends if they’re relevant and attractive.
 You can also sell through a Facebook Marketplace that complements your online Etsy store or through Facebook Business.
 It is one of the best ways to make money through facebook.

-Create a killer LinkedIn profile for yourself as craftsperson or antique seller as well as your Etsy marketplace.
+Create a killer LinkedIn profile for yourself as a craftsperson or antique seller, as well as your Etsy marketplace.
 This helps to reach more and more people while taking your Etsy marketplace to a newer, higher level.

 Etsy provides the facility of creating ads and special offers.
-They give $5 worth credit for Etsy Ads if you’re subscribing to Etsy Plus.
-They provide all subscribers- Etsy Standard and Etsy Plus a dashboard where you can create such ads and post.
+They give $5 worth of credit for Etsy Ads if you’re subscribing to Etsy Plus.
+They provide all subscribers- Etsy Standard and Etsy Plus a dashboard where you can create such ads and posts.